next-actions/pytest-mh/docs/topology.rst

 multihost configuration then the test is skipped.
 The requirements are:

 * How many domains are needed
-* What domain types are needed
+* What domain IDs are needed
 * How many hosts with given role are needed inside the domain

 .. code-block:: yaml
     :caption: Example topology

     domains:
-    - type: test
+    - id: test
       hosts:
         client: 1
         ldap: 1